marksidell/dynips/README.md

 `--acccess-key-id`, `--secret-access-key`, and `--session-token`.

-`Dynip` requires that the AWS user or role used when running the program have the following rights:
+`Dynip` requires that the AWS user or role used when running the program has the following rights:

 - Read/write acess to the S3 bucket used to store dynip state: s3:ListBucket, s3:PutObject, s3:GetObject, and s3:DeleteObject.